 - 4.8.1.
 Authority.
 If the Hospital's Emergency Medical Plan has been activated, any Member or other Practitioner with Clinical Privileges, to the degree permitted by professional license, shall be permitted to and be assisted by Hospital personnel in doing everything possible to save the life of a patient or to save the patient from serious harm.
-Additionally, temporary disaster privileges may be granted to Practitioners who are not Members of the Staff by the Hospital President, CQMO, Medical Staff President, or their designees, as provided in Hospital policy. - 4.8.2.
+Additionally, temporary disaster privileges may be granted to Practitioners who are not Members of the Staff by the Hospital President, CQMO, Chief of Staff, or their designees, as provided in Hospital policy. - 4.8.2.
 Process.
 The process for granting temporary disaster privileges shall include the basic steps of photo identification and primary source verification, including licensure.
 The Medical Staff oversees the professional performance of volunteer practitioners by direct observation, mentoring, and/or clinical record review of volunteer staff in accordance with legal and accreditation requirements. - 4.8.3.
 Termination.
 Once the immediate situation has passed and such determination has been made consistent with the Hospital's Emergency Medical Plan, all temporary disaster privileges shall automatically terminate immediately.
 Any person identified in the Emergency Medical Plan or Hospital policy with the authority to grant temporary disaster privileges shall also have the authority to terminate such privileges.
 Such authority may be exercised in the sole discretion of the Hospital and will not give rise to any procedural rights of review under these Bylaws or otherwise.

 4.9.
-ADVANCED PRACTICE PROFESSIONALS and ALLIED HEALTH PROFESSIONALS
+ADVANCED PRACTICE PROVIDERS and ALLIED HEALTH PROFESSIONALS

 - 4.9.1.
 General.
 Certain individuals may be granted Clinical Privileges to provide health care in the Hospital as APPs or AHPs.
 The process for reviewing applicants and granting Clinical Privileges to an APP shall be set out in Hospital policy.
-Any grant of Clinical Privileges shall be in accordance with, and shall be subject to, any required Practitioner delegation, direction and/or supervision as set out in Hospital policy following consultation and recommendation by the MEC.
+Any grant of Clinical Privileges shall be in accordance with, and shall be subject to, any required Practitioner delegation, direction and/or supervision as set out in Hospital policy following consultation and recommendation by the Leadership Council.
 APPs and AHPs are not eligible for Medical Staff membership or any of the procedural rights of review afforded to Practitioners under these Bylaws or otherwise.
 Any review rights shall be limited to those set out in the Hospital policy. - 4.9.2.
 Supervising Practitioner.
 Each APP/AHP must be similarly employed by or under contract with the Hospital or engaged by a Member either as an employee or independent contractor of the Member or the Member's practice group.
 One Member shall be designated as the primary supervising Practitioner and required to submit attestations as to the competence of the APP/AHP and the obligations of the supervising Practitioner as set forth in these Bylaws, Hospital policy, and the Rules and Regulations on use of the APP/AHP.
 All other Practitioners utilizing the services of the APP are considered alternate supervising Practitioners and subject to the same obligations.
 All supervising Practitioners are responsible to provide the required delegation, direction, and/or supervision as set forth in these Bylaws, the Rules and Regulations, Hospital policy, and the APP's delineation of Clinical Privileges when using the services of the APP/AHP.
-Each supervising Practitioner retains full responsibility for the
+Each supervising Practitioner retains full responsibility for the performance and care provided by the APP/AHP in the Hospital. - 4.9.3.
+Others.
+Practice in the Hospital by APPs/AHPs who are not eligible for Clinical Privileges, but practice pursuant to other authorization, and any other health care providers who are not Hospital employees shall be as set forth in Hospital policy and at the Hospital's sole discretion.